dstaflund/ml_microservice_operationalization/README.md

 ## Project Description

-In this project, I have been given a pre-trained, `sklearn` model trained to predict housing prices in Boston according to several measures, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
+In this project, I have been given an `sklearn` model pre-trained to predict housing prices in Boston according to several measures, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
 I expose the model as a Machine Learning Microservice API using Python Flask, and operationalize its deployment using Docker and Kubernetes.